MBASIC: BASCOM

 Microsoft sold a CP/M BASIC compiler (known as BASCOM) which used a similar source language to MBASIC.
 A program debugged under MBASIC could be compiled with BASCOM.
 Since program text was no longer in memory and the run-time elements of the compiler were smaller than the interpreter, more memory was available for user data.
 Speed of real program execution increased about 3 fold.

 Developers welcomed BASCOM as an alternative to the popular but slow and clumsy CBASIC.
 Unlike CBASIC, BASCOM did not need a preprocessor for MBASIC source code so could be debugged interactively.
-A disadvantage was Microsoft's requirement of a 9% royalty for each compiled copy of a program and $40 for hardware-software combinations.
+While approving of its superior edit-compile-run-debug loop compared to CBASIC, and stating that binaries ran far faster, Jerry Pournelle in December 1980 denounced Microsoft's requirement of a 9% royalty for each binary copy and $40 for hardware-software combinations.
 The company also reserved the right to audit developers' financial records.
 Because authors' typical royalty rates for software was 10-25%, InfoWorld in 1980 stated that BASCOM's additional 9% royalty rate "could make software development downright unprofitable", concluding that "Microsoft has the technical solution [to CBASIC's flaws], but not the economic one".